 - Tecno 68/F2 [T00 306] (François Cevert): New at the December 1968 Argentine Temporada as a works car for Jo Siffert but likely to have been the "brand new" spare car available for Clay Regazzoni at Vallelunga in October.
 Then a works entry for François Cévert in F2 in 1969, winning at Reims in June.
 Entered by Jolly Club for Giancarlo Gagliardi at two F2 races early in 1970 and then to Hervé Bayard for hillclimbs later in 1970.
 Bayard's car was described as "ex-Regazzoni" and a 1969 car, but identified by later owner Fred Marquet as chassis T00 306.
 Used in the 1971 French hillclimb series by Bayard with 1600cc FVA and 1800cc FVC engines.
 Then to Daniel Gache for 1972 and raced in the 1600cc G9 class.
 Unknown after the end of 1972 until acquired by Marquet from a M. Rabanel (Toulon, France) in 1987.
 Retained by Marquet in 2009.

 - Brabham BT30 (Malcolm Guthrie): Sold to Frank Williams Racing Cars and entered for Malcolm Guthrie in two F2 races at Zolder and Monza in June 1969, and for Derek Bell at Vallelunga at the end of the season.
 Next seen in June 1970 when entered by Scuderia Jolly Club for Giancarlo Gagliardi but now given as chassis BT30-7 instead of BT30-4.
 For Silvio Moser at Bogotá early 1971 and at Mallory Park in March; then entered by Scuderia Ala d'Oro for several drivers in the first half of the season.
-Unknown after June 1971.
+When the team's other two BT30s were written off, the team bought new March 712Ms, and the last time this remaining BT30 was seen was at Monza in June 1971, where Gimax failed to qualify.
 A car with chassis number BT30-7 with Fabio Montani (Italy) in 1997.
 This car was imported to the US by Dave Irwin (Colorado) in 1998 and restored.
 Then via Barry Marquart (Kansas) 1999, Peter McLaughlin (Hannover, NH) 2005, James King (Belleville, IL) 2006 and Richard Scott (Ohio) 2007 to Brad Baker (Oshawa, Ontario) in 2009.